Captain Alexander Smith

-Alexander Smith (fl.
+Captain Alexander Smith (fl.
 1714–1726) was a compiler of volumes of biographies.
 Presumed to be a nom de plume, but the details of the real authors are unknown.

 Biography

 "Captain Alex.
 Smith" is known only for his/her compilations created during the reign of George I, which suggest that he was better known as a frequenter of police-courts and taverns than in military circles.
-It is not improbable that his industry was stimulated by the success obtained by Theophilus Lucas from his ‘'Lives of the Gamesters,’' published in 1714.
+It is not improbable that his industry was stimulated by the success obtained by Theophilus Lucas from his Lives of the Gamesters, published in 1714.
 The works issued in Captain Alexander Smith's name were:

-‘A Complete History of the Lives and Robberies of the most notorious Highwaymen, Footpads, Shoplifts, and Cheats of both Sexes in and about London and Westminster’ (2nd edit.
+A Complete History of the Lives and Robberies of the most notorious Highwaymen, Footpads, Shoplifts, and Cheats of both Sexes in and about London and Westminster (2nd edit.
 London, 1714, 12mo, supplementary volume, 1720, 12mo; another edit., 2 vols.
 1719, 12mo; 1719–20, 3 vols.
 12mo); this curious work, which commands a high price, commences with a humorous account of Sir John Falstaff, and gives details, frequently no less mythical, about the Golden Farmer, Nevison, Duval, Moll Cutpurse, and a score of other notorious persons.
 The life of the highwaywoman Joan Bracey appears to come from this one source.

-The supplement of 1720 includes a ‘Thieves' Grammar.’
+The supplement of 1720 includes a "Thieves' Grammar".